PengYRLab/LampreyRetinalCellAtlas/Scripts/README.md

 # Scripts
-## This directory includes the scripts and run examples
+## This directory includes the scripts and examples running the scripts

 Author Junqiang Wang